nuket/localization-spreadsheet-jsonify/README.md

 **Export it to Django locales (gettext .po catalogs)**:

-1. Copy the /contents/ of the gettext/ folder to your Django app folder.
+1. Copy the *contents* of the gettext/ folder to your Django app folder.
 - Edit localize-django-app.py, set SOURCE_URL to your JSONified spreadsheet URL, and run.
 - Run django-admin.py compilemessages
 - Restart your Django instance.